dana-rocha/BroadInstitute_LongReads/README.md

 compute_kmer.py should be executed on the command line with the following commands:

-> python3 compute_kmer.py -i reads.txt
+> python3 compute_kmer.py -i reads.fixed.txt

 or

-> python3 compute_kmer.py --infile reads.txt
+> python3 compute_kmer.py --infile reads.fixed.txt